 Let’s be honest, when many people think of Rio de Janeiro, they think of the slums (or favelas) that are overrun with poverty, gangs, drugs and violence.
-People tend to think of these negative stereotypes before conjuring up positively colourful images of Copacabana Beach and Ipanema Beach – the City doesn’t exactly have the squeakiest reputation and fear will keep many people away.
-Well, it definitely didn’t keep Nat and I away and we lived to tell the tale (we also created a Rio de Janeiro app while we were at it).
+People tend to think of these negative stereotypes before conjuring up positively colourful images of Copacabana Beach and Ipanema Beach – this lively Brazilian City doesn’t exactly have the squeakiest reputation and fear will keep many people away.
+Well, it definitely didn’t keep Nat and I away and we lived to tell the tale (we also created a Rio de Janeiro travel guide app while we were at it).

 Table of Contents